decassidy/katacoda-scenarios/Python_Fundamentals/step1.md

-The Python interpreter is usually installed as :paperclip: `/usr/local/bin/python3.8` on those machines where it is available; putting :paperclip: `/usr/local/bin` in your Unix shell’s search path makes it possible to start it by typing the command:
+The Python interpreter is usually installed as  `/usr/local/bin/python3.8` on those machines where it is available; putting  `/usr/local/bin` in your Unix shell’s search path makes it possible to start it by typing the command:

 ```BASH
 python3.8